 - Pass the required tests

-- Obtain licensure
+- Obtain a state certificate

 - Start looking to websites for employment opportunities